theoladune/AIVC-Seminar/text/script.md

 networks are trained in such a way that they are able to compress a frame $x_t$ while exploiting information from zero to two reference frames.

-Here you see the coding of an I-frame, with no reference frame.
+Here you see the coding of an I-frame, obviously with no reference frame.

 ---

-But the same neural networks, with the same parameters can also compress P frames, that is they can exploit one reference frame.
+But the same neural networks, with the same parameters can also compress P frames, that is they can exploit one reference frame in order to send less data about the current frame $x_t$.

 ---

-And they're also able to compress B frames by using two reference frames.
+And they're also able to compress B frames by using two reference frames to transmit even less data.

 ---

-So, we have a single pair of neural networks to code I, P and B frames.
+So, we have a single pair of neural networks that are able to code I, P and B frames.
 This allows us to arrange these frame types as desired to achieve any coding configuration, with any intra frame period and gop size.

 # Setting the coding configuration